GLITS 314 B: Literature Across Genres/Modes

 These are two texts: the one on the left dates from the late sixteenth century, the one on the right from the early twentieth.
 What do they say?
 (And can texts speak?)

-Literature and Arts in the Ottoman Empire
+Verbal and Visual Arts in the Ottoman Empire

-Course Description
+Course Concept

 Course Structure